 Peach pie – sweet, gooey peaches, buttery crust, topped with cool, creamy vanilla ice cream – an irresistible summer dessert.
-Not able to leave a classic alone, I made two key changes to the traditional peach pie recipe:
+Not able to leave a classic alone, I turned it into a cupcakes and made a very important addition to the traditional peach pie recipe:

 Peach Pie with Brie Recipe

 If you already have a favorite pie crust recipe, feel free to use that.
 I used a recipe from the classic Vincent Price cookbook that is actually designed for an apple tart rather than a pie.
 I like that it has a mild lemon flavor.
 Crusts should have a flavor and stand up on their own, not just be a delivery mechanism for pie filling.
 (View on Amazon)

 I’ve been using the Vincent Price recipe since I was a kid.
 You make the whole thing with your hands, and I’ve always loved the messiness of it.
 It doesn’t roll out as well as some other crust recipes that I’ve tried, but to me it’s worth the extra effort for the sublime flavor.

 I’m reprinting the recipe below in my own words, with a slight modification from the original.

 Double the recipe if you plan to put a lattice or top crust on your mini pies.

 - 2 1/2 cups flour

 - 1 cup (2 sticks) butter, room temperature